stumpapp/stump/docs/pages/guides/desktop/security.md

 ### App Signing (lack thereof)

 The desktop app is not signed, which means that macOS will likely flat out refuse to run it.
-This will hopefully be resolved in the future by signing the app, however since that comes at a cost it is not a priority or feasible at the moment.
+This will hopefully be resolved in the future by signing the app, however since getting a developer license comes at a yearly-recurring cost it is not a priority or feasible at the moment.

 To get around this, you can force macOS to accept the risk by running the following command in Terminal: